AhmedAGadir/t2/README.md

 steps:

-add the following to your .zshrc file
+add the following to your .zshrc file to open the file run:
+$ code  ~/.zshrc

 (if you cant find your zsh file see https://superuser.com/questions/886132/where-is-the-zshrc-file-on-mac):

 add the following paths there (replace with your file paths):